 In many types of cases, such as car, truck, pedestrian, motorcycle, and bicycle accidents and crashes, it will be important to investigate an accident scene before the conditions change.
-Often, when a crash occurs, accident responders or others will be taking actions to clean up a scene, such as fixing guard rails and posts that may be have been hit.
+Often, when a crash occurs, accident responders or others will be taking action to clean up a scene, such as fixing guard rails and posts that may have been hit.
 Rain and other weather conditions can also serve to wash away skid marks.
 Insurance companies will often have totaled vehicles destroyed, along with the event recorders (or “black boxes”) in the vehicles, which often can provide important information about a crash.

 We will often work with accident investigation experts to examine crash scenes, and to prepare virtual or testimonial evidence regarding how a crash occurred.